JetBrains-Research/KEEPs/NOTES.md

 How to handle this case for unions?
 Do we have to merge errors or pack result in the same way?

+## June 11

+- Ask Marat how do they implemented resolution of constraint (`A<> & B<> :> C<>`). (because why mot the same for intersections?)
+- Ask marat what is the intersection in Java we did not found anything.
+- Choose one option: Generics or multiple inheritance. (without generics it may in theory be not disjoint)
+- How to separate `return_error`